Saksham4796/vm_for_se_problem/gcloud_command.md

 #### GCloud command to upload a folder from the local machine to VM Instance
 gcloud compute scp --recurse ../Industrial_Problem_Statement saksham@worker-instance-1:~/ --zone us-west1-a

+#### GCloud command to delete a VM instance
+gcloud compute instances delete master-instance --zone=us-central1-a